ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 | relatedSoilBody | 0..1 |  | ansis:SoilBody |  | link to a soil body related to this context |
 | relatedSoilSurface | 0..1 | Y | ansis:SoilSurface |  | soil surface of this entity |
 | type | 0..1 |  | ansis:SiteType; ansis:SoilSampleType |  | type of ansis soil entity \[_Renamed ansisType to avoid conflict with JSON schema standard keyword.
 [ISSUE] ObservableProperty?_\] |
-### ANSIS Soil Profile - `ansis:SoilProfile`
+### ansis:SoilProfile

+*ANSIS Soil Profile*.
 A soil profile is a vertical section of a soil from the soil surface through all its horizons to parent material, other consolidated substrate material or selected depth in unconsolidated material.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[_Comment_\] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |